Performetriks/Gatlytron-Quickstart/README.md

 Gatlytron is a little framework that assists you in creating Gatling tests and provides some additional features like reporting.

+# Known Limitations
+Before you try Gatlytron and find it doesn't work for your case, here some known limitations:
+* Gatlytron is made for Gatling version v3.12.0 and higher.
+For Using Gatlytron with older Gatling version, see the respective section at the end of this manual.
+* Gatlytron can only run one simulation class at the time.
+It cannot start multiple simulations in parallel.
+* The simulation name is not auto detected and has to be set manually using `Gatlytron.setSimulationName(this.getClass().getSimpleName());`.
+This name will be used for Gatlytron reports and can be customized.
+It will not be used for the Gatling standard reports(they will still use the class name).

 # Creating and Running Tests
 Example code that uses gatling can be found in this repository under `src/main/java/` in the package `com.performetriks.gatlytron.test`.